-We have audited the accompanying consolidated statements of financial position of Uranium Royalty Corp. and its subsidiaries (the Company) as of April 30, 2024 and 2023, and the related consolidated statements of income (loss) and comprehensive income (loss), changes in equity and cash flows for the years then ended, including the related notes (collectively referred to as the consolidated financial statements).
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of April 30, 2024 and 2023, and its financial performance and its cash flows for the years then years then ended in conformity with IFRS Accounting Standards as issued by the International Accounting Standards Board.
+We have audited the accompanying consolidated statements of financial position of Uranium Royalty Corp. and its subsidiaries (the Company) as of April 30, 2025 and 2024, and the related consolidated statements of income (loss) and comprehensive income (loss), of changes in equity and of cash flows for the years then ended, including the related notes (collectively referred to as the consolidated financial statements).
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of April 30, 2025 and 2024, and its financial performance and its cash flows for the years they ears then ended in conformity with IFRS Accounting Standards as issued by the International Accounting Standards Board.